Nitish-24/coursevista/courseVista-main/README.md

 # courseVista

 ## Overview
-courseVista is a JavaScript-based project designed to help manage and view courses effectively.
+CourseVista is a JavaScript-based project designed to help manage and view courses effectively.

 ## Features
 - List and view courses